spuds51/eventbridge-stripe-go/README.md

 `eventbridge-stripe-go` Builds a serverless architecture to handle [Stripe Webhook](https://stripe.com/docs/api/webhook_endpoints) events

 The AWS CDK stack deploys the following serverless components:
-* A single API Gateway endpoint used as the target for the Stripe Webhook [customer.created](https://stripe.com/docs/api/events/types#event_types-customer.created) webhook event
+* A single API Gateway endpoint used as the target for the Stripe Webhook [customer.subscription.created](https://stripe.com/docs/api/events/types#event_types-customer.subscription.created) webhook event
 * Go Lambda handler functions:
 	* A functions which handles the initial API Gateway request, verifying the Stripe Webhook request signature and subsequently dispatching event to Eventbridge
-	* A second function which is the target of the EventBridge event and writes the newly created customer to a Dynamodb table
+	* A second function which is the target of the EventBridge event and writes the newly created customer subscription to a Dynamodb table
-* DynamoDB table where new customer details are written
+* DynamoDB table where new customer subscription d etails are written
 * Eventbridge event bus which orchestrates AWS servcies based on various events

 ## Getting Started